crowdsecurity/pycrowdsec/README.md

 sudo cscli bouncers add python_bouncer
 ```

-The `StreamClient`'s constructor also accepts the following optional parameters for more advanced configruations.
+The `StreamClient`'s constructor also accepts the following optional parameters for more advanced configurations.

 **lapi_url** : str
     Base URL of CrowdSec API.
 Default is http://localhost:8080/ .